-Project Component Project Activities Potential Effect Mitigation Measures/ Commitments Proposed Timmins- Porcupine Station Operations and Maintenance Negligible impact to existing traffic conditions due to operation of the Timmins-Porcupine Station.
+Project Component Project Activities Potential Effect Mitigation Measures/ Commitments Monitoring/Future Work Commitments Proposed Timmins- Porcupine Station Operations and Maintenance Negligible impact to existing traffic conditions due to operation of the Timmins-Porcupine Station.
 No intersection improvements are deemed required to accommodate the proposed station's traffic.
 No other mitigation measures required.
-Construction Restriction of nearby on-street parking along Falcon Street • Preliminary assessment of site access and circulation during construction.
+If the NPR train schedule changes in the future, the Traffic Impact Report will be updated accordingly to re-examine potential traffic impacts on the surrounding road network.
+Ongoing consultation with the City of Timmins regarding traffic conditions, as/if required. • Construction Restriction of nearby on-street parking along Falcon Street Preliminary assessment of site access and circulation during construction.
+Monitoring and/or future work commitments are not required.
 Construction may result in the need for temporary road/lane closures, changing access to nearby land uses.
 Temporary modifications to traffic signal timing at adjacent intersections may be required.
 Traffic Control and Management Plan(s) will be developed prior to construction.
 Access to nearby land uses will be maintained to the extent possible, during construction.
 Potentially affected residents, tenants and business owners will be notified of initial construction schedules, as well as modifications to these schedules in advance of construction activities occurring.
 Temporary traffic signal timing modifications may be assessed/implemented to optimize traffic operations and capacity of affected and adjacent intersections.
 Advance notification signage will be placed along the road network in the vicinity upstream of the affected areas to advise motorists of construction and road disruptions.
 Paramedic services, City of Timmins Fire Department, Timmins Police Service and Ontario Provincial Police (South Porcupine Detachment) will be given an opportunity to review emergency response plans and access/egress points to construction sites.
+Temporary traffic signal timing should be monitored.
+Develop and implement a Complaints and Compliments Protocol to respond to complaints from surrounding residents that may arise during construction.
 Construction may result in access restrictions to local bus routes, and temporary changes in bus stop shelters/locations.
 Ensure that the public is notified in advance of any potential service disruptions.
 Consult with Timmins Transit to establish a suitable mitigation strategy to be implemented.
+Develop and implement a Complaints and Compliments Protocol to respond to complaints from surrounding residents that may arise during construction.
 Temporary effects on cyclists / pedestrians during construction such as temporary, partial or full sidewalk closures.
 Potential increased distance to travel.
 Potential effects to pedestrian and cyclist activities during construction will be mitigated through the installation of appropriate wayfinding, regulatory, and warning signs.
 Existing sidewalks and crossings will be maintained to the extent possible.
 Construction schedules will be shared with the public to encourage adjustments to travel patterns and behaviours accordingly and help reduce traffic impacts during peak hours.
+Temporary access paths, walkways, etc. should be monitored.